Stock market today: Wall Street is steady following economic reports with few surprises

-NEW YORK (AP) — U.S. stocks are holding relatively steady Thursday following a couple reports on the economy that came in close to expectations.
+NEW YORK (AP) — U.S. stocks are drifting in mixed trading Thursday following a couple reports on the economy that came in close to expectations.

-The S&P 500 was virtually unchanged in early trading and remains on track for a fourth winning week in the last five.
-It's climbed back within 2% of its record set in July following a shaky summer.
+The S&P 500 was 0.2% higher in morning trading and remains on track for a fourth winning week in the last five.
+It's climbed back within 1.8% of its record set in July following a shaky summer.

-One report said the number of U.S. workers applying for unemployment benefits last week ticked up a bit, though it remains low relative to history.
+One report said the number of U.S. workers applying for unemployment benefits last week ticked up, though it remains low relative to history.
 Another said prices charged at the wholesale level were 1.7% higher in August than a year before.
-That’s a slowdown from July’s inflation rate, but an underlying measure of inflation that economists see as a better predictor of future trends also ticked up more than expected.
+That’s a slowdown from July’s inflation rate, but an underlying measure that economists see as a better predictor of future trends also ticked up more than expected.

 The inflation data was similar to Wednesday’s report on prices at the U.S. consumer level.
 It kept traders betting the Fed will deliver a traditional-sized cut of a quarter of a percentage point next week, instead of the larger half-point that some had earlier been expecting.